davidgilbertson/react-recollect/README.md

 // Create an express app instance const app = express();

-// Read the HTML template once, on start up (this is the create-react-app output) const htmlTemplate = fs.readFileSync(path.resolve(__dirname, '../../build/index.html'), 'utf8');
+// Read the HTML template on start up (this is the create-react-app output) const htmlTemplate = fs.readFileSync(path.resolve(__dirname, '../../build/index.html'), 'utf8');

 // We'll serve our page to requests at '/'